 Jessica Friesen, CEO of Gale’s said, “We anticipate the price of E30 being slightly more stable than the price of regular gasoline and to typically be several cents/litre cheaper.”
 Gale’s is also offering an opening-day special of 10 cents below the posted price of regular gasoline.

 Gale’s is the first gas station in Niagara offering E30 ethanol.
 Fuelling infrastructure turnover requires significant time to build out properly.
 For this reason, CRFA recommends that governments encourage existing pump turnover and new market entrants by providing tax incentives – through either a direct tax credit or capital cost allowance depreciation – to those individuals who want to offer consumers these alternative fuels.

-Founded in 1984, the Canadian Renewable Fuels Association (CRFA) is a non-profit organization with a mission to promote the use of renewable fuels for transportation through consumer awareness and government liaison activities.
+Founded in 1984, the Canadian Renewable Fuels Association (CRFA) is a non-profit organization with a mission to promote the use of value added products made from renewable resources through consumer awareness and government liaison activities.

 Canadian Renewable Fuels Association

 - CRFA MEMBER BRINGS E30 ETHANOL TO NIAGARA REGION - October 16, 2014

 - CRFA MEMBER FIRST TO BRING E85 ETHANOL TO WESTERN CANADA - August 8, 2014

 - CANADIAN BIOECONOMY CONFERENCE ANNOUNCES 2014 AGENDA - July 24, 2014

 - DEBUNKING THE MYTHS: A FACTUAL REPORT ON CANADIAN BIOFUELS - June, 26, 2014